jennikate/moneytracker/README.md

 - write tests

 ---
-- handle errors on FE
 - refactor so functions use function not const, save const for variables
 - refactor to reduce repetiton (forms, mappers maybe)
 - clean up global consts

 ---
 - update error messages on backend so it returns as an error
+- handle error responses on FE

 ---
 - improve colours https://convertingcolors.com/hex-color-5B3256.html#:~:text=The%20Hex%20color%205B3256%20is,the%20grayscale%20version%20is%20424242.